FarhanAbyss/trustpositif-block-page/README.en.md

 ## 🙏 Credits

-- Logos & image assets belong to **Ministry of Communications and Digital of the Republic of Indonesia**
+- Logos & image assets belong to **Ministry of Communications and Digital Affairs of the Republic of Indonesia**
 - Created by **[FarhanAbyss](https://github.com/FarhanAbyss)**

 ---